AutomationSolutionz/automationsolutionz.github.io/docs/concepts.md

 ### Agile Testing

 **Agile Testing** is a software testing approach that aligns with the principles and practices of Agile software development.
 It involves testing and quality assurance activities performed in parallel with the development process, emphasizing collaboration, flexibility, and continuous feedback.

-### Application Programming Interface (API)

-**Application Programming Interface (API)** is a set of rules and protocols that allows different software applications to communicate and interact with each other.
-It defines the methods and data formats that applications can use to request and exchange information, enabling the integration of diverse software systems and services.
-APIs are fundamental in modern software development, facilitating the development of software components, web services, and the interaction between applications, platforms, and devices.

-### Automated Software Quality (ASQ)

-**Automated Software Quality (ASQ)** refers to the use of automated tools, processes, and techniques to assess and ensure the quality of software throughout its development lifecycle.
-This includes automating various testing activities such as functional testing, regression testiong, performance testing, and more.

 ### Automated Testing